 Specific and meaningful connections between people of different cultures creates a ripple effect that extends deeply into communities, schools, and families on both sides of the exchange.
 That’s public diplomacy in action.
 While the macro is important, it’s the micro that matters more.
-Simple conversations, sharing a car or meal with someone from a different culture—it’s these small interactions that accumulate into deep relationships and respect for diversity.
+Simple conversations, sharing a car or meal or Skype call with someone from a different culture—it’s these small interactions that accumulate into deep relationships and respect for diversity.
 That’s how we create peaceful global citizens.

 As Emir Hasanovic, a 2009 YES student from Macedonia who spent a year in Minnesota, phrased it:

 “You put people in a room together… You put people in the chess club together.
 That’s how you bring people together,” he said.
 “That’s how you break the stereotypes…You can have the biggest defense budget in the world,” he added.
 “Ultimately, your biggest assets are the people.”

 Currently, AFS-USA works in partnership with the U.S. Department of State’s Educational and Cultural Affairs Bureau to implement four high school exchange programs that bring international participants to the U.S. and/or send U.S. students abroad: